wp-plugins/widgetable/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Widgetable allows you to specify exactly which widgets you want on a per page/post basis.
+Widgetable allows you to specify exactly which custom widgets you want on a per page/post basis.

 == Description ==